 Welcome to the Hospice House Network

-The Hospice House Network is a virtual community of hospice professionals, volunteers and others who carry an abiding interest in the provision of hospice care in a facility or inpatient setting for those hospice patients who can't be cared for in their own homes.
+The Hospice House Network is a virtual community of hospice professionals, volunteers and others who share an abiding interest in the provision of hospice care in a facility or inpatient setting for those hospice patients who can't receive care in their own homes.

 Our mission is to provide a forum for collaboration, problem solving and sharing for the benefit of hospice care facilities across the country and for the patients and families they serve.

-We include in this “Hospice House” lexicon those hospice facilities that directly provide hospice general inpatient care (including respite care), residential care or a mixture of the two.
+We include within this “Hospice House” lexicon those hospice facilities that directly provide hospice general inpatient care (including respite care), residential care or a mixture of the two.

-The Network is intended not only for those who are already engaged in the provision of facility-based hospice services, but also for those who are earnestly pursuing development of Hospice Houses - and for those who simply want to learn more about how to provide high-quality inpatient or residential hospice care.
+The Network is intended not only for those who are already engaged in the provision of facility-based hospice services, but also for those who are earnestly pursuing its development, and for those who simply want to learn more about how to provide high-quality inpatient or residential care for a hospice population.

-Annual membership in the Hospice House Network is only is only $190 for an agency and all of its staff.
-Membership brings access to the website, along with our quarterly newsletter (The Flutter), which highlights ongoing developments, best practices and challenges of facility-based hospice care.
+Annual membership in the Hospice House Network is only $150 for an agency and all of its staff.
+Membership brings access to the website, including a resources page and an opportunity to post your facility's picture on our Photo Gallery, along with our quarterly newsletter (The Flutter), which highlights ongoing developments, best practices and challenges of facility-based hospice care.

 In the future, we will be adding more resources, photos and links in the Members-only section of this website, as well as new and back issues of the newsletter.

-We also hope to sponsor interactive events, including webinars, to bring people together to work on things like best practices.
-Members also have an opportunity through the listserve to be part of a growing nationwide community of colleagues who are working to make Hospice Houses a success by sharing their questions, frustrations, ideas and solutions.
+We also hope to explore sponsorship of interactive events, including webinars, to bring people together to work on things like best practices.
+Members also have an opportunity through the HHN Listserve to participate in a growing nationwide community of colleagues who are working to make Hospice Houses a success by sharing their questions, frustrations, ideas and solutions.
 If you'd like to be part of this project, please consider subscribing to the Hospice House Network.